ItaiAxelrad/open-spec/docs/specifications/1_General Requirements/013200 Construction Progress Documentation.md

 ## General

 1. SUMMARY
    1. Section Includes
    1. The Contractor shall prepare and submit to the Owner estimated construction progress schedules for the work with sub-schedules of related activities that are essential to its progress.
-   1. The construction schedule shall respond to phasing discussed in Section 010000 of these Specifications, and shall be reviewed and approved by NREL.
+   1. The construction schedule shall respond to phasing discussed in Section 010000 of these Specifications, and shall be reviewed and approved by Owner.
 The schedules shall be revised and resubmitted periodically to show construction progress and effect on milestone dates.
    1. Related Sections
    1. Section 011100 - Summary of Work
    1. Section 013300 - Submittals, Shop Drawings, Product Data and Samples